-- (c) confidentiality of corporate information; - (d) fair dealing with the issuer's security holders, customers, suppliers, competitors and employees; - (e) compliance with laws, rules and regulations; and - (f) reporting of any illegal or unethical behavior. - 3.9 The board should be responsible for monitoring compliance with the code.
+- (b) protection and proper use of corporate assets and opportunities; - (c) confidentiality of corporate information; - (d) fair dealing with the issuer's security holders, customers, suppliers, competitors and employees; - (e) compliance with laws, rules and regulations; and - (f) reporting of any illegal or unethical behaviour. - 3.9 The board should be responsible for monitoring compliance with the code.
 Any waivers from the code that are granted for the benefit of the issuer's directors or executive officers should be granted by the board (or a board committee) only.